Skip to content

 Queue cleaner

-The river_queue table is used to track active queues and powers features stuch as pause and resume.
+The river_queue table is used to track active queues and powers features such as pause and resume.
 To avoid this table remaining bloated with queues that are no longer in use, a queue cleaner maintenance process is responsible for periodically deleting the records of any queues which have not been used within the past 24 hours (based on their updated_at timestamp).

 The queue cleaner is not currently configurable.